Call to book01904 521 936

 • Breakfast, Dinner

-Day 4 - Goslar
+Day 4 - A guided tour of the UNESCO-listed town of Goslar

 We travel by rail to medieval Goslar, nestled at the foot of the Harz Mountains.
 Older than Berlin, this former Free Imperial city is a UNESCO World Heritage site and is crammed full of fantastic, historic architecture, including half-timbered houses dating back to the early 16th century.
-We take a guided tour of the picturesque town, discovering some fine examples of Gothic, Renaissance and Baroque architecture.
-After the tour, you have free time to continue exploring independently.
-You could visit the Kaiserpfalz, built at the beginning of the 11th century.
-This impressive building, designed primarily as a summer residence, is now the largest Romanesque palace in all of Europe.
-Alternatively, stop at the Rammelsberg Mining Museum for a fascinating look into the industrial history of Goslar.
+We set out on a walking tour, discovering some fine examples of Gothic, Renaissance and Baroque architecture with our local guide.

 Includes